1 - ClickHouse® row-level deduplication

 LZ4AnyUsed by default.
 Extremely fast; good compression; balanced speed and efficiency

 ZSTD(level)AnyGood compression; pretty fast; best for high compression needs.
-Don’t use levels highter than 3.
+Don’t use levels higher than 3.

-LZ4HC(level)AnyLZ4 High Compression algorithm with configurable level; slower but better compression than LZ4, but decmpression is still fast.
+LZ4HC(level)AnyLZ4 High Compression algorithm with configurable level; slower but better compression than LZ4, but decompression is still fast.

 DeltaInteger Types, Time Series Data, TimestampsPreprocessor (should be followed by some compression codec).
 Stores difference between neighboring values; good for monotonically increasing data.